comoglu/ga-mla/README.md

   I don't do this and use cmake directly as per my example below.

-- Ensure python3 is set as your default system python, e.g.
+- Ensure python3 is set as your default system python, e.g. on Ubuntu 18.04:
     ```
     sudo update-alternatives --install /usr/bin/python python /usr/bin/python3.6m 3
     sudo update-alternatives --config python